smileslab/probe_truth_docs/docs/api/authentication.md

 1. Contact us at [demo@probetruth.ai](mailto:demo@probetruth.ai) to request API access.
 2. We’ll provision access to a **Cognito User Pool** and send you the necessary credentials (Client ID, Pool ID, Region).
+3. Additionally, your IP address will be whitelisted for enhanced security.
-3. You can authenticate via:
+4. You can authenticate via:
     - Hosted UI (Login page hosted by Cognito)
     - Directly using SDKs like AWS Amplify or Amazon Cognito Identity SDK.